OV3RLORDS-MODS/Modix-GamePanel/README.md

 IMPORTANT NOTICE:

-The Modix tool is copyrighted and unauthorized redistribution or sharing is strictly prohibited.
+The Mod Manager by Modix: Server Manager is copyrighted and unauthorized redistribution or sharing is strictly prohibited.
 All mod-related content must remain within official channels.